8th October 2020

 When I find myself in the middle of a creative block I try not to power through it.
 Doing that can be exhausting and counter productive.
 I try to make some time to rest and try out different things.

-A combination of different creative pursuits got my creativity going again and it had the knock on effect of helping me to bring a new focus to my project work and my business.
+Different creative pursuits got my creativity back.
+It had the knock on effect of helping me bring a new focus to my project work and my business.